Play the Sputnik Audio Clip and Hear the Doppler Shift!

 20.005 MHz, because it was only 5 kHz away from the "U. S. National Bureau of Standards" time and

-frequency station, WWV located precisely at
+frequency station WWV, located precisely at

-20.000 MHz; so simply tuning in WWV, one could first hear the satellite with a nominal 5 kHz pitch, then
+20.000 MHz.
+Thus, simply tuning in WWV, one might hear the Sputnik signal beating with WWV producing a 5KHz pitch,

 incorrectly omitted the "per second" part of the phrase.
+(Incidentally even the capital "M" has significance, since that stands for the abbreviation

 To tune in the 40.002 MHz signal, we had to use a little trick.
 We used an inexpensive Heathkit RF signal

 generator set to 20 MHz, and tweaked it until we got a "zero" beat with WWV on 20 MHz.
-Then we tuned the National Radio NC-109 receiver
+Then we tuned the

-to the 40.000 MHz second harmonic of the generator signal.
-Thus we would soon find the 40.002 MHz Sputnik signal as a 2 kHz audio pitch.
+Thus we would soon find the 40.002 MHz Sputnik signal as a 2 kHz audio pitch "beating" with that generator signal.